 - To access a Similarity Report, you must firstly access the main homepage by clicking the All Classes tab from the top of any page

-- From the main homepage, select the name of the class to view the class portfolio.
+- From the main homepage, select the name of the class to view the assignment inbox.

 If the new window does not appear, you may need to add turnitin.com to the list of sites allowed to create pop-up windows on the web browser that you are using.